Skip to content

 Is the result permanent?

-The fat removed does not return.
-In this sense, the result is permanent.
+The result is long-lasting because the fat removed does not usually accumulate again in the same way.
 However, the natural process of ageing continues, and over time other eyelid changes may arise — such as excess skin or sagging — which may eventually require complementary treatment in the future.

 Is there a risk of having uneven eyes?

 Small transient asymmetries are common in the immediate postoperative period due to differences in healing and swelling between the two sides.
-Significant and permanent asymmetries are rare when the surgery is performed by an experienced surgeon who carefully assesses symmetry during the procedure.
+Significant long-term asymmetries are rare when the surgery is performed by an experienced surgeon who carefully assesses symmetry during the procedure.

 Can I have the surgery on both eyes at the same time?

-Yes, and this is the standard procedure.
-I operate on both lower eyelids in the same session.
-This ensures better symmetry, a single recovery, and lower total cost.
+Transconjunctival blepharoplasty is usually performed on both lower eyelids in the same session.
+This allows symmetrical planning, a single recovery, and a lower total cost than two separate procedures.

 Does transconjunctival blepharoplasty resolve dark circles?

-It depends on the type of dark circle.
-If the dark circle is caused by the shadow projected by the fat bags and the deep nasojugal groove, yes — the surgery can significantly improve it.
+Transconjunctival blepharoplasty can improve dark circles when the darkness is caused by the shadow projected by under-eye bags and a deep nasojugal groove.
 If the dark circle is caused by pigmentation (excess melanin), visible blood vessels, or very thin skin, the surgery alone does not resolve it, although it can be complemented with other specific treatments.

 Can I combine it with hyaluronic acid fillers?

-Yes, and in many cases this combination is extremely advantageous.
-The surgery removes or redistributes the herniated fat, while the filler can treat adjacent areas of volume loss.
+Transconjunctival blepharoplasty can be combined with hyaluronic acid fillers when adjacent volume loss remains after healing.
+The surgery removes or redistributes the herniated fat, while the filler can treat nearby areas of volume loss.
 I generally recommend waiting at least two months after the surgery to assess whether complementary filler is truly necessary.

 What is the minimum age to have this surgery?